mejia-dev/epicodus-capstone-mvp/Timetracker.md

   * Continue working on enemy spawning.
   * Determined to have a moveSpeed property of the enemy and update it based on renderX on each requestUpdate call.
   * Added moveSpeed property to enemy.
 Also added a `globalPreviousRenderX` variable to assist with calculations for movement speed.
 This variable gets updated right before the new `renderX` is set.
+  * Researching collision detection.
+Appears to be best practice to have a separate collision detection handler instead of building it into the code of one of the objects that are colliding.
+Will begin work on this.

 * 2024-04-13 - 1 hour total
   * 9:30am BST - 10:30am BST